stickbear2015/cr-the-experience/README.md

 	D. Finally, save your packs settings with control-s.
 Failing to follow the directions by not typing Control-S will throw endless errors if you try to load the pack once more.
 If this happens, just type SaveBuffers, and you'll be fine.
 It is not our fault if you fail to do this.
 It's also a good idea to back up your buffer settings and general pack settings after you get them how you'd like.
 If everything went according to plan, you should have a fully working pack!
 If something goes wrong, please go through and read the installation instructions outlined above and apply any changes necessary before contacting Angelica or Lara.

-			**Updating Your Soundpack**
+			# Updating Your Soundpack

 To update the soundpack using the Dropbox shared folder, please do the following:
 1. Please hit alt-V or type SpVersion and take note of the latest change listed.
 2. After this, open the folder that the soundpack is downloading to.
 Check the changelog and make sure you are seeing the last change that the moo showed.
 3. Copy any files listed in the changelog, or you can just do a full copy of the folder.
 Please make sure to back up your characters .set file if you don't want to lose any added alias's or triggers.
-If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory.
+If you have downloaded the zip version of the pack, from the github repository or if available the dropbox link, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory.
 The Dropbox shared folder is updated as soon as changes to code or sounds are made, while the pack that has the downloadable link is updated each Sunday unless a major change is made. adding custom music for ship combat
 1, find some music